avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 ### Block Building Procedure

 When a transaction is constructed on the X-Chain and P-Chain, the amount of $AVAX burned in a transaction is given by `sum($AVAX outputs) - sum($AVAX inputs)`.
-The amount of gas used by the transaction can also be deterministically calculated after construction.
+The amount of gas consumed by the transaction can also be deterministically calculated after construction.
 Dividing the amount of $AVAX burned by the amount of gas yields the maximum gas price that the transaction can pay.

 Instead of using a FIFO queue for the mempool (like the X-Chain and P-Chain do now), the mempool should be a priority queue ordered by the maximum gas price of each transaction.
 This ensures that higher paying transactions are included first.